ishucr7/distributed-file-aggregator/README.md

     - Flower
     - RabbitMQ server
 - Grafana: Contains 2 dashboards to display metrics
+    - The dashboards and the datasources are provisioned in the github repo itslef(IAC)
+        - This means you don't have to create data sources or dashboards when you set this up somewher else
+        - It'll automatically be there
+    - Dashboards
         - Celery Dashboard
         - RabbitMQ Dashboard
 - Profiling: Snakeviz library to profile individual tasks

 ### Containerization